vyos/vyos-documentation/docs/configuration/protocols/mpls.rst

 Configuration Options
 =====================

+.. cfgcmd:: set protocols mpls interface <interface>

+  Use this command to enable MPLS processing on the interface you define.

 .. cfgcmd:: set protocols mpls ldp interface <interface>

-  Use this command to enable LDP, and enable MPLS processing on the interface you define.
+  Use this command to enable LDP on the interface you define.

 .. cfgcmd:: set protocols mpls ldp router-id <address>